Shooting-ST4R/HDD-Goblin-SwarmUI-RamLoader---HDD-RamDisk-Hyperload/README.md

 > ⚠️ **Disclaimer:** This extension was vibe-coded.
 I don't claim ownership of the underlying code.
 Usage is entirely at your own risk.
 Functionality has been tested on **Windows 10 only**.
 No guarantees for other platforms.

-Known Bugs: Cancelling model loading with [X] does not work anymore.
-You need to wait for the model to load and then continue with your next action.
-(Cancelling image generation works)
+Known Bugs: Cancelling model loading with [X] does not work.
+You need to wait for the model to finish loading before continuing.
+(Cancelling image generation works fine.)

 ---